ymt3d/MPP-Blender-Addon/README.md

 Unconfirmed for other versions.
 If you have any problems, please contact me.<br>

 ###  Update log<br>
+v0.5 - April 22, 2023<br>
+Fixed error when material does not exist in object when Paste<br>

 v0.5 - April 21, 2023<br>
 First release<br>